EMPAT94/empat94.github.io/_gs/tutorial.md

 "No, I mean, why are *WE* here?
 Why us?"
 (Julie)

 "Oh, you were randomly sampled from your planet with uniform distribution of gender and location.
-Also, your ability to speak, read and write the common language with certain fluency favored your selection to a degree" (Betty)
+Also, your fluency towards a common language and your age bracket favored your selection to a degree" (Betty)

 "..."

 "Can't you just send us back?"
 (Carol, looking a bit hopeful)

-"I'm afraid I cannot send you back" (Betty)
+"I'm afraid I cannot do that" (Betty)

 "How do I do magic?"
 (Taro, still excited)